trane293/nlp-project/segmenter/answer/Experiments/README_RNN_EXPERIMENTS.asa224.md

 ~~~~
 The model was trained using `Adadelta` optimizer with default values for learning rate (`lr = 1.0`), rho (`rho = 0.95`) and epsilon (`eps = 1e-8`).
 Adadelta optimizer is designed in a way that makes the initial choise of learning rate less determining of the fact that the network converges to a good optimal or not.
 It does this by automatically throttling learning rate using the current values of gradients that propagates through the network.

-The main database of 1M chinese sentences was divided into two disjoint sets for training and testing.
-The ratio of training to whole dataset was 80% and test set to whole dataset was 20%.

 A single epoch of training gives good results on both training and test set, as shown below:

 ![Nothing](ims/training.png)